timmcginley/41936/Subjects/Geotech/index.md

 A Geotechnical Design Model shall be developed for each geotechnical design situation and associated limit states, as expected for each underground structure (foundation and excavation support systems) for ULS and SLS.

 ### Construction concept
-The factors that influence the selection of the excavation support method and the foundation type (thereafter also the construction materials) should be carefully assessed.
-A concept for the foundation layout, the excavation pit, and the basement system should be developed.
+The factors that influence the selection of the construction method and the foundation type (thereafter also the construction materials) should be carefully assessed.
+A concept for the foundation layout, and the basement system should be developed.

-### Excavation support
-Define after appropriate design verifications the materials and dimensions of the support system.

 ### Foundation type
 Define after appropriate design verifications the materials and dimensions of the foundation system.